AdamJSchofield/Adams_MC_Instructions/README.md

 ## Prerequisites
 - Minecraft: Java Edition
 - Java Installed -- if you've never installed Java, get it from [here](https://www.java.com/download/ie_manual.jsp).
 - `Adams_MC_Instructions-main.zip` -- the folder this README is in.
-Download from GitHub with `Code > Download Zip`.
+Download from GitHub [here](https://github.com/AdamJSchofield/Adams_MC_Instructions/archive/refs/heads/main.zip) or with `Code > Download Zip`.
 Extract this to a new folder after you've downloaded it.

 ### Start Minecraft at least once